How to Do a DIY French Manicure That Does Not Look Messy

 1. Prep Like a Pro

-Start with clean, dry nails.
-File them into your desired shape (oval, squoval, or soft square work best for French tips).
-Gently buff the surface to remove shine and help polish adhere.
-Push back cuticles (don’t cut!) and wipe away any oils with a bit of polish remover on a cotton pad.
+Start with clean and dry nails.
+Any lingering oils or lotions will prevent the polish from adhering, which leads to peeling.
+File your nails into your desired shape.
+Oval, squoval, or soft square work best for French tips because they provide a balanced canvas for the white line.
+Gently buff the surface to remove natural shine and create a slight texture that helps the polish grip.
+Push back your cuticles using a wooden or metal pusher, but do not cut them, as this can lead to irritation.
+Finally, wipe away any remaining dust or oils with a bit of polish remover on a cotton pad to ensure a sterile surface.

 2. Apply Base Coat